 Oman has Pink lakes, and they are located in the Al Suwaih and Sarij beach in South Sharqiyah, and the other in Al Jazir in the Al Wusta Governorate.
 Both sites have moderate temperatures and the lakes welcome migrant birds such as flamingos.

 Situated about 300km away from the capital city Muscat, Pink Lake in Al Suwaih takes a little over three hours by drive.
-Pink Lakes in Oman are rich with salt, surrounded by red halobacteria bacteria that stains the water pink.
+Pink Lakes in Oman are rich with salt, surrounded by red halobacteria bacteria that stain the water pink.
 Omani Pink lakes are changing colors depends on the season and saltiness of the water.

 Lake Colorada’s part is located in the Andes Mountain range in the northern highlands of Bolivia, and it’s breathtaking.
 It’s worth mentioning that this lake is one of the most concentrated saltwater lakes in the world.
 This pink lake is surrounded by a picturesque mountain range of snow-capped peaks.
 The Bolivian government has declared this to be a National Reserve.